MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Comparative Evaluation against Large Language Models

-The efficiency advantage extends beyond processing speed to encompass economic and technical barriers that render LLM-based approaches impractical for comprehensive literature processing. \matskraft{} operates efficiently on a modest single-GPU system while LLM APIs impose prohibitive per-token costs that escalate dramatically with document length—processing our 68,933 tables would incur API costs ranging from tens to hundreds of thousands of dollars, compared to \matskraft{}'s negligible computational expenses.
-Moreover, LLMs face critical context window limitations that fragment large documents, requiring expensive multi-pass processing or content truncation that compromises extraction completeness.
-At current API pricing structures, systematic processing of entire journal collections becomes economically prohibitive for most research organizations, while context length constraints of 200K-1M tokens necessitate document segmentation that disrupts the holistic understanding essential for accurate scientific knowledge extraction.
-This computational paradigm shift enables resource-limited research groups to construct comprehensive knowledge repositories and process entire journal collections within reasonable time and budget constraints, transforming materials knowledge extraction from a computationally and economically prohibitive endeavor accessible only to well-resourced institutions into a broadly available tool for accelerating scientific discovery across academic, industrial, and governmental research organizations worldwide.
+The efficiency advantage extends beyond processing speed to encompass economic and technical barriers that render LLM-based approaches impractical for comprehensive literature processing. \matskraft{} operates efficiently on a modest single-GPU system while LLM APIs impose prohibitive per-token costs that escalate dramatically with document length—processing our 66,267 tables would incur API costs ranging over tens of thousands of dollars, compared to \matskraft{}'s negligible computational expenses.
+Crucially, this cost is incurred per extraction run: any prompt refinement, re-evaluation, or model update necessitates re-processing, making iterative development workflows economically unsustainable for most academic research groups.
+At current API pricing structures, systematic processing of entire journal collections becomes economically prohibitive for most research organizations.
+LLM APIs impose per-token costs that escalate directly with prompt richness---detailed instructions, few-shot demonstrations, and article abstracts necessary for accurate extraction substantially inflate token consumption per table, making each incremental improvement to prompt quality an additional cost burden that compounds across tens of thousands of table calls.
+Our framework \matskraft{} enables resource-limited research groups to construct comprehensive knowledge repositories and process entire journal collections within reasonable time and budget constraints, transforming materials knowledge extraction from a computationally and economically prohibitive endeavor accessible only to well-resourced institutions into a broadly available tool for accelerating scientific discovery across academic, industrial, and governmental research organizations worldwide.

 \textbf{3.
 Domain specialization advantages over generalist architectures.} The systematic performance superiority across all baselines validates our hypothesis that domain-specialized graph neural network architectures outperform generalist large language models for scientific knowledge extraction tasks.
 While LLMs demonstrate impressive capabilities across diverse domains, their sequence-processing paradigms struggle with the structured, relational nature of scientific tables where spatial relationships, hierarchical organization, and domain-specific constraints determine semantic meaning.